Search

 You have acted in both Nigerian and British movies, right?
 Do you plan to make a dash for Hollywood at some point in your career?

 I doubt it.
 Hollywood is very shallow.
-I don’t think it’s likely for someone my age to break into Hollywood, at this stage in my life, no. I feel like it’s fine if you’ve been doing it.
-Maybe you’re very established and you can carry on.
+I don’t think it’s likely for someone my age to break into Hollywood.
+I feel like it’s fine if you’ve been there for so long that you’re already very established and then of course you can carry on, but not as a new face.

-Obviously, I wouldn’t turn down anything.
-If someone wants to pay me, I’d give it a go.
+Obviously, I wouldn’t turn down any amazing offers though.
+If the opportunity arose then I’d definitely give it a go!

 Do you mean your agents never tried to reach out to Hollywood?

-I’m my own agent.
-I’d rather be here with the kids.
-It’s a big life choice.
-I think a lot of stars have made different decisions regarding their careers.
-I’m happy living with my decisions.
-I don’t have any regrets about that.
+I’ve never had that good an agent and I’m my own agent now.
+I’d rather have been here with the kids though.
+It’s a big life choice and I think a lot of stars have made different decisions regarding their careers.
+I’m happy living with my lovely decisions though and I don’t have any regrets about that.

 Based on your personal experiences on sets of British productions and other professional considerations, in what ways are these productions similar or different from “Osuofia in London”?

 I think they’re all similar, but it depends on the budget doesn’t it?
-I don’t know their budget for “Osuofia in London,” but I didn’t feel it was very high budget.
+I don’t know the budget for “Osuofia in London,” but I didn’t feel it was very high as I was only paid enough to cover any losses/expenses and there was minimal crew, with a very laid back feel.
+That would be similar in the UK on a very low budget.

 So you are saying that the Nigerian production is more relaxed?

-Yeah.
-The Nigerian film is more relaxed.
-“Osuofia in London” was more relaxed, laid back and sort of flexible.
-The crew was quite last minute with their scripts and things like that.
-I guess Nigerian films generally allow a bit more improvisation.
+Yes, “Osuofia in London” was more relaxed, laid back and sort of flexible.
+I guess Nigerian films might generally allow a bit more improvisation.

-The crew may not insist that actors stick to scripts, and actors may not have the scripts much more in advance.
-Again I don’t have any other Nollywood experience, so I don’t know how typical this was.
+The director didn’t insist that the actors stuck to the script, and actors didn’t have the scripts very far in advance.
+Again I don’t have any other Nollywood experience, so I don’t know how typical this was but it felt like there was quite a lot of improvisation.

 As a result of this observation that you have just stated, which one would you consider more professional: big budget or small budget sets?